 Living on the farm, we are too far to make restaurants a regular habit.
 When friends and family come to visit, it means having a meal that is served and eaten at the table.
 Food is served buffet style, and we don’t have to shush ourselves if the conversation gets too loud (or risqué).

-When our children were young, even if we had the rare meal of take out, we still sat at the table and talked.
-It was our time to learn about each other’s day, to laugh at a joke, or just be a family.
+When our children were young, even if we had the rare meal of take out, we continued with this tradition.
+Unlike when I was a child, we had additional rules – no video games, homework, or other distractions were allowed.
+Instead, it was our time to learn about each other’s day, to laugh at a joke, or just be a family.
 It was a very precious time for me, and I wouldn’t have changed it for the world.

-I have spoken with many people who tell me they eat standing over the kitchen sink, in front of the television, or in the car after having stopped by a fast food window.
+I have spoken with many people who tell me they eat standing over the kitchen sink, in front of the television, or in the car after having stopped by a fast-food window.
 That just seems too sad and too lonely for words.
-Maybe it is time we change things around, and reinstitute that age-old custom of sitting at the table for meals, even if it is only two people.
+Maybe it is time we reinstitute that age-old custom of sitting at the table for meals, even if it is only two people, and begin reviving the dinner conversation.
 Have you lost the art of conversation?
 Do you no longer know how to act at the dinner table?
-Here are a few things that can help break the ice.

-You can even take it a step further.
+You can even take reviving the dinner conversation a step further.
 Either include everyone in helping to clean up, and thereby keeping the family togetherness going just a little while longer, or choose one person to help, allowing for a more one-on-one conversation.
-It is these ‘little talks’ where some people will open up more, and talk about something that may be weighing heavy on their heart.
+It is these ‘little talks’ where some people will open up more and talk about something that may be weighing heavy on their heart.

-No matter how you do it, you might just be surprised that the family bond you are working towards creating will become a little tighter and more firm in its hold.
+No matter how you do it, you might just be surprised that the family bond you are working towards creating will become a little tighter and firmer in its hold.
 And isn’t being close the whole basis of loving your family?

 Go ahead.
-Try it.
-Make your dinner from scratch.
+Try reviving the dinner conversation in your home.
+Make dinner from scratch.
 Set the table.
 Have a seat, and let the conversations begin.
 You won’t regret it for a moment.